 We are unable to transfer any monies paid between bookings.

 6. If we change or cancel your Booking

-If we make a major change to your travel arrangements, you will have the choice of either:
+If we make a major change to your travel arrangements, or cancel your start date, you will have the choice of either:

 a) Accepting the change

 b) Accepting an offer of an alternative program or start date from us.
 If the alternative is of a higher price, you will pay the difference.
 If the alternative is of a lower price, we will keep any difference as credit for you toward any extras or a future booking.

 c) Placing your booking on hold and deciding on an alternative program or start date at a later time

 7. Our liability, conditions of carriage and limitations